 The Arts Council supports high-quality writing in English and in Irish and includes:

-- creative non-fiction
+- Fiction, poetry, and creative non-fiction (memoir and essays)

-- illustrated picture books
+- Children’s fiction and poetry, including picture books

-- and graphic novels
+- Original graphic novels and comics

 We also support other types of artistic writing (i.e. critical writing about the arts) but this is dealt with by the relevant artforms.
 For example, critical writing about dance is the responsibility of the Dance team and critical writing about visual arts is the responsibility of the Visual Arts team.